RoryMB/Make_MCP/docs.md

 ## QUICK MCP OVERVIEW

-MCP servers define capabilities for AI agent systems to interact with tools, resources, and prompts.
+MCP servers are Python programs that define capabilities for AI agent systems to interact with tools, resources, and prompts.
 Unless specifically requesting resources and prompts by name or asking for functionality specific to resources and prompts, the user most likely only wants tools in their server.

 1. **Tools**: Functions AI can call to perform actions